diningphil/PyDGN/README.md

 ## Description
 ![](https://github.com/diningphil/PyDGN/blob/master/images/pydgn-logo.png)
 This is a Python library to easily experiment with [Deep Graph Networks](https://www.sciencedirect.com/science/article/pii/S0893608020302197) (DGNs).
 It provides automatic management of data splitting, loading and the most common experimental settings.
-It also handles both model selection and risk assessment procedures, by trying many different configurations in parallel (CPU).
+It also handles both model selection and risk assessment procedures, by trying many different configurations in parallel (CPU or GPU).
 This repository is built upon the [Pytorch Geometric Library](https://pytorch-geometric.readthedocs.io/en/latest/), which provides support for data management.

 If you happen to use or modify this code, please remember to cite our tutorial paper: